 Providers of healthcare IT solutions offer ACI cloud storage that allow you to keep that information safe without relying on physical hard drives or databases.
 This frees up space in offices and makes it easier for doctors and other healthcare professionals to access information as needed with technology like smartphones and tablets.
 This poses its own set of challenges, but with the right healthcare IT solutions and troubleshooting in place, most companies should be able to maintain those cloud accounts without issue.

 Patient files used to be kept in secure offices and filing cabinets.
 If someone couldn’t access those physical files, the information was considered completely safe.
 As practices transitioned to computers and more information got transcribed into the digital realm, security measures became more complex.

 The internet and high-speed mobile data make maintaining traditional in-house appointments more of an option than a requirement.
-Healthcare providers can now offer screenings over video calls and provide care to their patients without ever having to leave the house.
+Healthcare providers can now offer screenings over video calls and provide care to their patients.

 4. Increased Use of AI

 Artificial intelligence or AI is rapidly becoming more important for streamlining the treatment process for patients.
 In 2020, we’ll see this system being used by more providers and networks to better improve the patient experience.

 The right algorithm allows a computer to assess a patient’s conditions and symptoms to better prioritize treatments for patients who truly need them.
 Ultimately, this will decrease overcrowding in waiting rooms and reduce wait times for patients who have better things to do than spend hours waiting to be seen.